pavanimajety/nordpred-india-forecasts/README.md

 python process-population.py3 --state "Nagaland" --gender Male --input-dir ../population-interpolation-forecast-scripts
 ```

-This will create:
+This will:
-- `male-nagaland.txt`: Interpolated data from 1991-2021
+1. Read census data from `NewPopulationScripts/1991.csv`, `2001.csv`, and `2011.csv`
-- `male-nagaland-pred.txt`: Forecast data for 2025-2040
+2. Process data for {state}, {gender} population
+3. Generate interpolated data from 1995 to 2020
+4. Create population predictions for 2025-2045
-- Visualizations in the output directory
+5. Save output files in the `output` directory
+6. Create visualization of the population trends

 ## Notes